abdukasim/completed-smart-contract-challenges/README.md

 # completed-smart-contract-challenges
-This repo has a list of links of smart contract development challenges I have completed.
+This repo has a list of links of smart contract development challenges I have completed in my learning journey.

-## EthPool
+### EthPool
 https://github.com/abdukasim/ethPool-solidity-challange.git